rdsnider823/jobs-playground/README.md

 # Features to implement

+## Add source to all jobs

+Behind the scenes jobs are imported via feeds from various providers.
+We want to start tracking which feed each source belongs to.

+### Requirements

+* Current sources are linkedin, monster, indeed
+* All jobs have a source feed they come from

 ## Recent Searches

 We have the ability to search for jobs based on a set of criteria.
 We would like to give our users the ability to recall searches they've perfomed in the past.